bnomei/kirby-blueprints/README.md

 type: textarea
 ```

 ### Creating blueprints with PHP in a custom plugin

+In addition to the core *array*-definition his plugin introduces two new ways to define blueprints.
+The *fluent*- and the *named parameter*-definition.
+In the end they are both converted to the same *array*-definition that Kirby expects but you can use the `*::make()`-helpers to create them and avoid typos.

+#### Programmable Blueprints in Kirby array-definition (core feature)

 You can use a PHP file to define a blueprint if you registered it in the `index.php` of your plugin or used the *autoloader helper*.